Schmetzler/opencv3_CascadeHOG/README.md

 ## Introduction

-This contains the opencv2.x implementation for the HOGEvaluator.
+This contains the OpenCV2.x implementation for the HOG cascade.
 I just copied the needed sources and made extra classes out of it.
 With this its possible to use HOG trained cascade models in OpenCV3.x.

 You can build a library out of it or add it directly into your code.

 I couldn't add it properly to the Classifier and Evaluator Framework so it contains extra classes:

 * cv::HOGCascadeClassifier (Its basically the same as CascadeClassifier, but just for HOGEvaluators)
-* cv::HOGEvaluator (The Evaluator it does not inherit from FeatureEvaluator but it could)
+* cv::HOGEvaluator (The Evaluator, it does not inherit from FeatureEvaluator, but it could somehow I guess)

 ## Usage